 Want to skip all the planning and just access my detailed Big Island Itinerary, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 Do you Need a Car to Explore Hilo Hawaii?

-However, there is just so many things to see and do on the outskirts of Hilo that you will need a car to go and see them.
+However, there are just so many things to see and do on the outskirts of Hilo that you will need a car to go and see them.

 But if you’re just planning on staying within the city limits, you can get around by public transportation such as buses, taxis, or walking.
 Just remember to budget your travel expenses with means of transportation while in Hilo.

-For example, if you want to go to Hawaii Volcanoes National Park, you will need a car to get there.
+For example, if you want to go to Hawaii Volcanoes National Park, one of the best things to do near Hilo, you will need a car to get there.

-And if you choose to go north to see Akaka Falls, you will need a vehicle to get there too.
-Akaka Falls is about a 45 minute drive north headed towards Honoka’a.
+And if you choose to go north to see Akaka Falls, you will need a vehicle to get there, too.
+Akaka Falls is about a 45-minute drive north, headed towards Honoka’a.
 The lush waterfall is found in Lapahoehoe.
-Not to mention all the other sites that you will miss if you stay just in Hilo.

 Find out more about renting a car in Hawaii

 Here are the best things to do Hilo Hawaii has to offer!
 From the black sand beaches to seeing tropical plants at a botanical garden, these are the top Hilo attractions the entire family will love to do while visiting Hilo.

 Hawaii Volcanoes National Park